AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 ## Household Income
 ### Baltimore, MD
-After downloading the data for household income by census tract from [Opportunity Atlas](https://www.opportunityatlas.org), Using the filtered data along with a calculated aveerage line, we can create a Pivot Chart.
+After downloading the data for household income by census tract from [Opportunity Atlas](https://www.opportunityatlas.org), Using the filtered data along with a calculated average line, we can create a Pivot Chart.

 ![alt_text](https://github.com/AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/blob/master/Baltimore_Pivot.png)